-4.1.2 "Real" (Inflation-Adjusted) vs. Nominal Dollars
+4.1.2 Real (Inflation-Adjusted) vs. Nominal Dollars

-Description: Since the costs and benefits associated with the implementation of CDM are assessed over a span of time - the EUL of a measure - they must be adjusted for forecast inflation.
-"Nominal" dollars reflect the value of costs and benefits in the year as observed in the year in which they occur (the "sticker price").
-"Real" or inflation-adjusted dollars reflect the value of costs and benefits in some given base year's dollars.7 This allows an "apples to apples" comparison between CDM costs (which are typically much higher in the initial years of a program) and benefits (which tend to be evenly distributed across the lifetime of a measure).
-Figure 8 illustrates the divergence between "real" and nominal dollars.
+Description: Since the costs and benefits associated with the implementation of CDM are assessed over a span of time (i.e. the EUL of a measure) they must be adjusted for forecast inflation.
+Nominal dollars reflect the value of costs and benefits in the year as observed in the year in which they occur (the "sticker price").
+Real or inflation-adjusted dollars reflect the value of costs and benefits in some given base year's dollars.7 This allows comparison between like CDM costs (which are typically much higher in the initial years of a program) and benefits (which tend to be evenly distributed across the lifetime of a measure).
+Figure 4.5 illustrates the divergence between real and nominal dollars.